mlcommons-science/benchmark/source/index.md

-# MLCommons Science Benchmark Collection
+# MLCommons Science Working Group AI Benchmarks Collection

 This Web page is gathering a collection of AI benchmarks.
 The main document produced is a PDF report which is is avaiialble at: